John R. Phillips

 Jeffrey W. Dickstein

 As an Assistant US Attorney in the Southern District of Florida, Mr. Dickstein investigated and prosecuted numerous Medicare fraud cases against hospitals, health systems and doctors.
 He has been recognized for his work by several awards, including one from the US Justice Department for a whistleblower case involving 500 hospitals.

 Sean X. McKessy

-Mr. McKessy was the first Chief of the SEC Office of the Whistleblower.
-Under his leadership, the SEC whistleblower program achieved unprecedented success in record time, with more than $504 million in recoveries and more than $85 million paid in whistleblower awards.
+Mr. McKessy was the first Chief of the SEC Office of the Whistleblower and the principal architect of the SEC whistleblower program.
+Under his leadership, the whistleblower program achieved unprecedented success in record time and established itself as an aggressive advocate for whistleblowers.

 Edward H. Arens

-Mr. Arens has represented clients under the qui tam, SEC and IRS whistleblower programs including one whose whistleblower case returned $68 million to schools, libraries and other government-funded entities in California.
+Mr. Arens has represented clients under the qui tam, SEC, and IRS whistleblower programs including one whistleblower case that returned over $108.75 million lost to fraud in connection with the Iraq War and another that recovered $95.5 million lost to fraud related to California’s Medicaid expansion.

 Amy L. Easton